tomspost/OMN/README.md

 Optionaly add any of the following paramiters to the RSS URL

-my_server="http://myrssserver.org/rss.xml" - include my RSS server in the global ONS network - it will be initaly untrusted until a trusted ONS server adds it to its trusted list
+my_server="http://myrssserver.org/rss.xml" - include my RSS server in the global ONS network - it will be initaly untrusted until a trusted OMN server adds it to its trusted list

 my_servers_tags="tag1/tag2" - a list of tags that are added to all items from your RSS server